PalmEmanuel/PalmEmanuel/README.md

 ### Hello there! <⚡>

 I'm an IT nerd who loves Azure and .NET, always interested in learning something new.

-When I'm not writing code or exploring serverless tech I enjoy slaying virtual dragons with my friends.
+I'm a public speaker, and love a good deepdive into an interest cloud-related topic.

-I write potentially educational things about my endeavours in tech on [my blog PipeHow](https://pipe.how/).
+I write potentially educational things about my endeavours in tech on [my blog pipe.how](https://pipe.how/).